freeCodeCamp/guide/src/pages/software-engineering/quality-assurance/index.md

 ### Terminology
 #### White Box
 Refers to tests performed at a structural level, within the codebase.
 Programmers checking that the inputs to and outputs from specific functions or components would be white box testing.
+White Box testing can be conducted earlier in the design process because it is not reliant on a visual interface.

 Also known as 'Glass Box', 'Clear Box', 'Transparent Box' because the tester can 'see inside' the system under test.